Kandice Grossman has maintained a love for the arts and a passion for dance and theater all of her life.

 Kandice began studying belly dance as a teen and has studied with the nation’s most renowned teachers.
 Kandice is currently Jamila Level 3 certified and is working toward her Suhaila level 4 certification with the renowned Suhaila Salimpour School of Dance in Berkeley, CA.

 Kandice founded Moon Belly Dance in Columbia, MO in 2002.
-Moon Belly offers regular weekly classes and workshops to students in the local area and Midwest region and operates out of the Missouri Contemporary Ballet in downtown Columbia, MO.
+Moon Belly offers regular weekly classes and workshops to students in the local area and Midwest region.
 In 2003, Kandice founded MOON Dance Company and is artistic director.
 MOON performs locally and nationally at various events.

-In addition to her belly dance career, Kandice is also a Women's Studies college professor.
+In addition to her belly dance career, Kandice is also a Women and Gender Studies & Sociology college professor.
 In 2001, she completed a Master’s degree in Women’s Studies with a dissertation on the relationship between feminism and belly dance at the University of Manchester, UK.
 Her study of feminist theory and women’s empowerment is continuously weaved into her love of teaching women belly dance.
+She is currently working toward her PhD at the University of Missouri.

 Above all else, Kandice is the mother of two daughters.
 Her experience as a feminist and mother lends itself to her development as an artist in many ways.
 Dance has become the center of her family’s culture and lifestyle.
 Both daughters are blossoming belly dancers.